thekondrashov/stuff/README.md

 ## REST API Best practices

 * [REST API Best practices | saipraveenblog](https://saipraveenblog.wordpress.com/2014/09/29/rest-api-best-practices/) - Understanding best practices for designing RESTful API’s.

+## API testing tools

+* [Postman | Supercharge your API workflow](https://getpostman.com) - Postman is a powerful API testing suite which has become a must-have tool for many developers.
+Build, test, and document your APIs faster.
+More than a million developers already do.
+[GitHub](https://github.com/postmanlabs)

 # Russian spelling